Cassowary: Description

+Feet of a southern cassowary: Cassowaries use their feet as weapons.

 All three species have a keratinous, skin-covered casque on their heads that grows with age.
 The casque's shape and size, up to 18 cm, is species-dependent.
 C. casuarius has the largest and C. bennetti the smallest (tricorn shape), with C. unappendiculatus having variations in between.
 Contrary to earlier findings, the hollow inside of the casque is spanned with fine fibres.

-Feet of a southern cassowary: Cassowaries use their feet as weapons.
+In 2026, scientists discovered that casques on both living and deceased cassowaries glow in ultraviolet light.
+Scientists further discovered that "different species glowed in similar colors, but in distinct patterns across their casques.
+The dwarf cassowary, which has a jet black casque, did not fluoresce at all, whereas the southern and northern cassowary, which have casques with dull greens, yellows, and browns, glowed in different places."

 Several functions for the casque have been proposed.
 One is that they are a secondary sexual characteristic.
 Other suggested functions include batting through the underbrush, as a weapon in dominance disputes, or pushing aside leaf litter during foraging.
 The latter three are disputed by biologist Andrew Mack, whose personal observation suggests that the casque amplifies deep sounds.
 This is related to a discovery that at least the dwarf cassowary and southern cassowary produce very low-frequency sounds, which may aid in communication in dense rainforests.
 The "boom" vocalization that cassowaries produce is the lowest-frequency bird call known and is at the lower limit of human hearing.
 Recent study suggests that casque acts as a thermal radiator, offloading heat at high temperatures and restricting heat loss at low temperatures.
+After the 2026 discovery that cassowary casques glow under ultraviolet light, scientists analyzed the ultraviolet wavelengths reflecting from the casques and found that the reflected wavelengths were between 365-385 nanometers, meaning cassowaries might be able to see them.
+This discovery gives further weight to the hypothesis that cassowary casques play some role in visual display and signaling.

 The average lifespan of wild cassowaries is approximately 18–20 years, with those held in captivity living up to 40 years.